litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes

+### 0.1.26
+- [Feature] New `prometheus-remote` Prometheus arguments which can be used to have Prometheus push stats to Grafana Cloud.
+- [Feature] Removed all references to v1beta1

 ### 0.1.25 June 17, 2022
 - [Feature] There is now a built-in Prometheus metrics exporter.
 Must be enabled by the Ingress Controller argument `enable-metrics` to be activated.
 Prometheus can be installed on the service pod as well using the argument `install-prometheus`.